aws-samples/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

    ![Bitvise Tunnel Config](images/bitvise-tunnel-config.png)

-## SAM Local Development
+## SAM CLI Development

-In this section, you will use SAM Local on your workstation to run the Unicorn API and test changes to it without having to deploy to AWS.
+In this section, you will use SAM CLI on your workstation to run the Unicorn API and test changes to it without having to deploy to AWS.

 ### Run API Gateway locally